Uttam Kumar: Superstardom and expansion (1960–1975)

 In 1962, Kumar met success with Bipasha and Shiulibari, also appearing in two exceptional films – Kanna and Amar Desh, whereas the latter was a short film.
 He once again resumed dual roles in films such as the action comedy Bhranti Bilash and the war drama Uttarayan in 1963.
 An adaptation of William Shakespeare's The Comedy of Errors, Bhranti Bilash had both Kumar and Bhanu Banerjee in dual roles, playing identical sets of masters and servants to immense confusion among the other characters.
 In the same year, he starred in Deya Neya, which was his hundredth film as an actor.
 His towering performance as an established singer in the film garnered as a cult, emerging to be a blockbuster at the box-office.
 He further portrayed anti-heroic roles in the action thrillers Nishithe and Sesh Anka; whereas the latter is considered as "a textbook on thriller writing" by Sankha Ghosh of The Times of India.
-1963 is arguably considered his annus mirabilis since all of his six releases in the same year were box office successes, with Deya Neya, Bhranti Bilash and Sesh Anka being the consecutive highest-grossing Bengali films of the year, a rare feat in Bengali cinema.
 He collaborated with Tapan Sinha for the fourth time in Jatugriha in 1964, which he also produced for his newly formed banner of Uttam Kumar Films Private Limited, breaking up Alo Chhaya Productions with Ajoy Kar.
 India Today described the film as "A Forgotten 'Modern' Classic" and wrote "It is very much in evident in Jatugriha, where Kumar jusifies his statement of changing his acting styles with each co-star, playing a couple in and out of love alongside Arundhati Devi, without an iota of mushiness."
 His next release was the action drama Lal Pathore, where he played a landlord.
 In 1965, he gave another iconic performance in his career in Thana Theke Aschhi, a psychological thriller where his portrayal of a cop is included in Digital Studio India's list of Uttam Kumar's memorable performances.